Adult/Gerontology and Family Nurse Practitioner (NP) Post Master’s, Certificate (online)

 A total of 12 credits satisfies the requirement for a post master’s certificate from UMass Boston.
 Following admission to the program, the student’s MS transcript will be reviewed.
 Students will be advised of the missing required content/clinical practice areas and sent an individualized program of study for review.
 Some students may need more courses determined by the NP program advisor’s review of the prior MS degree transcript.
 The total supervised clinical hours that must be validated in writing from your previous program of study is 300.
 The UMass Boston total patient contact is 300 supervised clinical hours.
 The total hours required to by the program of study is a minimum of 300 from the prior program in which you are certified and 300 hours completed while at UMass Boston.
 A total of 600 supervised clinical hours.

 Graduates are eligible to take national certification exams and apply for licensure in advanced practice nursing (APN) in their areas of concentration.
-We offer three APN concentrations:
+We offer two APN concentrations:

 Student Learning Outcomes